PSB Insights: topics

 The study, published in 2021, provides a comparative analysis of innovation ecosystems led by various universities.
 It builds on research conducted by the newPIC Chair on innovation platforms and ecosystems for Bpifrance Le Lab since 2017.
 It has also served as a reference for preparing Bpifrance's role in public policy on University Innovation Clusters.

-In their recent article in The Conversation France, Valerie MÉRINDOL and David W. VERSAILLES, Professors of Management at PSB and co-directors of the NewPIC Chair, explore the pressing question of whether Europe needs an agency akin to the US Defense Advanced Research Projects Agency (DARPA) to address Europe's technological needs.
-Their article examines the core principles of DARPA, widely regarded as a model for driving technological innovation, and frequently cited by European policymakers.
+In their recent article in The Conversation France, Valerie MÉRINDOL and David W. VERSAILLES, Professors of Management at PSB and co-directors of the NewPIC Chair, explore the pressing question of : Do we need a European DARPA to cope with technological challenges in Europe ?

-Ignasi Capdevila – Insights on Coworking spaces (in Catalan)
+Ignasi CAPDEVILA on Coworking spaces

 Dr. Ignasi Capdevila, Professor of Management and a member of the NewPIC Chair, was recently featured in an interview on the TV news programme ‘Telenotícies’ broadcasted on TV3 (Catalonia, Spain).
 The conversation centred on the burgeoning topic of coworking spaces.